edavidaja/docter/README.md

 ### posts

 You can create blog posts in `post`.
+The most recent five by date will be displayed on the home page.